atomgalaxy/wg21-P3510-this-ctor-pre/paper.md

 # Background

-Access to the about-to-be constructed object's storage in contract assertions on constructors is motivated by a desire to operate on addresses of subobjects, particularly mixins, that may need to be checked before initializing the object.
+Permitting access to the about-to-be constructed object's storage in contract assertions on constructors is motivated by a desire to operate on addresses of subobjects, particularly mixins, that may need to be checked before initializing the object.
 Typically, the address of interest is derived by casting;
 `static_cast<Mixin>(this)` provides a pointer value that may be